nascit/sts-broker/README.md

 ### Populate 'policies' table

+Here we introduce the concept of a STS Broker policy.
+Different from a standard IAM Policy, the STS Broker policy will be a combination of IAM managed policies passed to a STS AssumeRole API call together with tags.
+Depending on the risk attribute of a STS Broker policy, it will only be available under manual permission request approval.

 Your 'policies' table must have the following attributes:

-- policy_id (Partition key): A unique ID to uniquely identity this STS Broker policy.
+- policy_id (Partition key): ID to uniquely identity this STS Broker policy.

+- base_role: The IAM role to be assumed.
+This base IAM role will be more permissive as we will apply fine-grained permissions on the IAM managed policies passed to the session.

-- base_role: The IAM Role to be assumed.
-This role must include Lambda (ApproveRequestFunction) execution role in its Trust Relationship.
-'ApproveRequestFunctionRoleARN' is a output of the CloudFormation stack.
+    - This role **must** include Lambda (ApproveRequestFunction) execution role in its Trust Relationship:

-  - Example:
         ```bash
         {
             "Version": "2012-10-17",
             "Statement": [
                {
                   "Effect": "Allow",
                   "Principal": {
                       "AWS": "<LAMBDA_EXECUTION_ROLE_ARN>"
                   },
                   "Action": [
                      "sts:AssumeRole",
                      "sts:TagSession"
                   ]
                }
             ]
         }
         ```

+    - 'ApproveRequestFunctionRoleARN' is a output of the CloudFormation stack.

         - Lambda function execution role can be retrieved with the following command:

         ```bash
         $ aws cloudformation describe-stacks --stack-name <CFN_STACK_NAME> --query "Stacks[0].Outputs[?OutputKey=='ApproveRequestFunctionRoleARN'].OutputValue" --output text --region AWS_REGION --profile <PROFILE>)
         ```

 - account: AWS account number related to this policy.

 - default_tags: List of key-value pair for pre defined tags.
 When using this policy, these tags will always be passed to the AssumeRole API.

-- user_tags: Tags we need to retrieve from user claims.
+- user_tags: Tags we need to retrieve from user claims/attributes.
 Eg.: "admin" tag should be false if it's a normal user.
 These user tags will be based on user custom attributes.

 - description: Brief STS Broker policy description.

 - risk: A value (from 1-100) which represents the security risk associated with the policy.

 - managed_policies: List of IAM managed policies to be passed on the AssumeRole API. (up to 10 managed policies)

+    - Ideally, these managed policies should use **Conditions** to rely on session tags.
+Eg.:

+        ```bash
+        "Condition": {
+            "StringEquals": {
+                "ec2:ResourceTag/environment": "${aws:PrincipalTag/environment}",
+                "ec2:ResourceTag/region": "${aws:PrincipalTag/region}"
+            }
+        }
+        ```

 - preferred_channel: If manual approval is needed, this is where the security admin associated with this policy will be contacted (email, slack or default).